BigBangData/Puns/README.md

     + After user goes through all the questions, start at the beginning again
 - 2. Spacy doesn't seem to get answers correct (see below).
 Try another method such as phonetic similarity [STARTED]
     + So far the word2vec approach is rough, lots of errors to debug.

+__NOTE__
-    + NOTE: don't forget to populate the puns table - not sure having a separate script is ideal.
+- Don't forget to populate the puns table

-See ideas in this chat: https://chat.openai.com/share/68f55fbf-1d69-40ae-bb2a-ee26d4513a81
+- Reassess need for separate script, idea is that the table is static and should be part of an app that is constantly running
+- Maybe ask chatGPT for help on best practices

 __Word Embeddings__